-The internal linear regulator, VREG, is low dropout, meaning it can regulate its output voltage close to the input voltage.
-It powers up the internal control and provides bias for the gate drivers.
+The internal linear regulator, VREG, is low dropout, which means it can regulate its output voltage close to the input voltage.
+VREG powers up the internal control and provides bias for the gate drivers.
 It is guaranteed to have more than 100 mA of output current capability, which is sufficient to handle the gate drive requirements of typical logic threshold MOSFETs driven at up to 1 MHz.
-Bypass VREG with a 1 μF or greater capacitor.
+VREG should always be bypassed with a 1 μ F or greater capacitor.

-Because the LDO supplies the gate drive current, the output of VREG is subjected to sharp transient currents as the drivers switch and the boost capacitors recharge during each switching cycle.
+Because the LDO supplies the gate drive current, the output of VREG is subject to sharp transient currents as the drivers switch and the boost capacitors recharge during each switching cycle.
 The LDO has been optimized to handle these transients without overload faults.
 Due to the gate drive loading, using the VREG output for other auxiliary system loads is not recommended.